-Dr. Thornton is currently interim associate dean for academic affairs and outreach, and a teaching professor of music.
+Dr. Thornton is associate dean for academic affairs and outreach, and a teaching professor of music.
 His teaching areas include music education foundations, secondary instrumental methods and techniques courses at the undergraduate and graduate levels; and formerly served as an assistant director for the Penn State Marching Blue Band.

 Thornton’s research interests include teacher preparation and continued professional development, educational access, and outreach, learning in ensemble settings, and lifelong music engagement.
 Dr. Thornton further contributes to the field of music education as a performing percussionist, conductor, adjudicator, clinician, guest lecturer, and consultant, while providing professional and administrative service to the school, college, and professional organizations.
 He was appointed Musical Director and Conductor of the State College Area Municipal Band in 2018.

 Prior to his School of Music appointment, he taught band/instrumental music at the elementary, middle, and high school levels in the state of New York; served on the conducting faculties at the University of Missouri and SUNY-Fredonia; and held administrative posts at the University of Missouri, SUNY-Fredonia, and Penn State.